adabwana/sANNd/README.md

-pyNN - AI research sandbox.
+sANNd (renamed as pyNN is taken) - AI research sandbox.
 Each phase of the network is customizable via inputed terms and connections.
-Basis for planned TI project.

 This project's goal is to be the basis of a much larger project.
-For now, the focus is targeted on solidifying the foundation: pyNN.
+For now, the focus is targeted on solidifying the foundation: sANNd.

 TL;DR / summary: AI is cool!
 Right?
 Why does it take large budgets and/or several datacenters to produce reasonable responses within a resaonable timeframe?